Decima2/Decima2Toolkit/README.md

 </p>

 #### Usage
 Here’s a quick example of how to use model_feature_importance to evaluate a machine learning model and compute feature importances.
-We recommend using this explanation method on tabular (numerical) data with less than 100 fetures.
+We recommend using this explanation method on tabular (numerical) data with less than 100 features.

 #### Example
 ##### Load Data and Train Your Model